jordanbuckindale/gui-practice-projects/README.md

 ## Notes

 - Detailed comments are included in the code to explain each line and how the functions and variables operate within a GUI context.
-- These projects are intended as a foundation for more complex GTK applications, such as a calculator GUI.
+- These projects are intended as a foundation for more complex GTK applications.

 ## Getting Started